idushamanakacyber/WiCrack-Py/README.md

+## ⚠️This tool is under development and has only been tested on Windows, but Termux may be available soon.

 # WiCrack-Py

 **WiCrack-Py** is a Python-based Wi-Fi password cracking tool built using the `pywifi` library.
 This tool is designed for **educational purposes** to demonstrate the process of brute-forcing Wi-Fi passwords using a wordlist.
 It can be used to test the security of your own Wi-Fi networks.